-Battery posts, terminals and related accessories contain lead and lead compounds.
-These chemicals are known to cause cancer and birth defects or other reproductive harm.
-Wash hands after handling.
+Wash your hands thoroughly after handling a battery.
+Avoid contact with the battery posts, terminals, and related accessories.
+They contain lead and lead compounds that are known to cause cancer and birth defects or other reproductive harm.

 12.5.1 Remove